markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 device commissioning procedure to configure the device with a network interface, such as Thread or Wi-Fi.

-The Matter specification does not define how the network credentials are to be obtained by controller.
+The Matter specification does not define the preferred way of how the network credentials are to be obtained by controller.
+In this guide, we are going to obtain Thread network credentials.

 #### Thread network credentials